mdg-graphics/mili-python/README.md

   - Install the mili python package into the local venv:
   `pip install --no-cache --find-links=https://www-lc.llnl.gov/python/wheelhouse /collab/usr/gapps/mdg/bin/mili/`

-  **Note:** Using `--find-links=<url>` will pull dependencies from the LC python wheelhouse, which should include everything we need (excepting clize IIRC) and should be available on OCF and SCF
+  **Note:** Using `--find-links=<url>` will pull dependencies from the LC python wheelhouse, which should contain sufficient requirements and should be available on OCF and SCF

-  This should install mili in the python venv.
+  This should install `mili` in the python venv.

 ---
 ##### Getting started: